ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/assurance_engine.md

 ---
-description: This section contains information how to skip some discovery features to decrease discovery time.
+description: This section contains information on how to skip some discovery features to decrease discovery time.
 ---

 # Assurance Engine